iegomez/mosquitto-go-auth/README.md

 I do maintain it still and will try to keep doing so.
 This is the list of status, current work and priorities:

 - The plugin is up to date and is compatible with the recent [2.0 Mosquitto version](https://mosquitto.org/blog/2020/12/version-2-0-0-released/).
-- Delayed work on JWT enhancements is almost complete.
 - Delayed work on disabling superusers is not yet ready.
 - Bug reports will be attended as they appear and will take priority over any work in progress.
 - Reviewing ongoing PRs is my next priority.
-- Feature enhancements are the lowest priority.
+- Feature requests are the lowest priority.
 Unless they are a super easy win in importance and implementation effort, I'll accept contributions and review
   PRs before considering implementing them myself.

 Sorry for the noise in the readme, I just wanted to make clear that my plan is to tackle that couple of features and then review the current PRs, hopefully during this month, and then defer everything to next year to try and reduce the backlog during January and February.
 Now you may continue to read relevant information about the plugin.